ashc0de/tinker/README.md

 - Markdown editing on a new branch :smiley:

-- Sad branch was deleted a while ago :no_face:
+- Sad branch was deleted a while ago :no_mouth:

 Dont forget to